Physical Education

 Physical Education at Whitworth Community High School provides students with sporting opportunities both in and out of school through an inclusive programme that aims to foster a lifetime of commitment.
 Physical Education will also instil in students: knowledge, skills, and values to make appropriate physical activity choices to integrate exercise into their lives.

 After making the transition from primary to secondary school students embark on their learning journey in Physical Education and we encourage students to reach their potential in a wide variety of activities.
 This ensures that students thrive within their lessons and receive a high level of challenge.
 Enjoyment is at the core of all lessons through engaging tasks and a variety of teaching approaches.
 Through year seven to nine students will partake in a range of sports developing both skills, knowledge and tactics that will enable them to excel within competitive situations.
-In year 8 a “health” lesson is also incorporated that covers healthy eating, first aid and theoretical topics that prepares students for examination subjects.
+In year 8 and 9 a “theoretical” lesson is also incorporated that covers healthy eating, first aid and other topics that prepares students for examination subjects.
 Across the years, transferable skills will be developed and students are given opportunities to build on the fundamentals developed early on.
 Across school resilience is a key message and is therefore promoted within the competitive elements of Physical Education.
 Within each sporting unit students are expected to make progress based on their starting point and this enables staff to set high aspirations.
-Students are assessed both within and after each sport using a framework that takes into consideration the three pillars of progression:
+Within Key Stage 3 the Ofsted research review has informed our assessment framework which takes into consideration the three pillars of progression:

 As well as having the opportunity to study Physical Education as an option, all students will take part in one hour of core PE per week.
 The aim of this is to develop a love of sport that fosters a lifetime commitment thus creating healthy individuals within society.
 Within year 10 and 11 students participate in a range of sports through competitive lessons that encourage them to use the skills developed previously.
 Within core PE lessons students will also develop interpersonal skills such as leadership, teamwork and communication which can be transferable across many other subjects.
 Students are not assessed within this area of Physical Education however there is still a requirement to show high levels of engagement and effort.